 The Protection of Women from Domestic Violence, 2005 has defined “aggrieved person” under section 2(a) – “aggrieved person” means any woman who is or has been in a domestic relationship with the respondent and who alleges to have been subjected to any act of domestic violence by the respondent”.

 This enactment also includes females in live-in relationships.
 In Chanmuniya v.
-Virendra Kumar Singh Kushwaha.18 The question was regarding maintenances to be paid in cases of live-in relationships, presumed marriage, de facto marriage and cohabitation cases, and interpretation of the word “wife”.
+Virendra Kumar Singh Kushwaha.18 The question was regarding maintenance to be paid in cases of live-in relationships, presumed marriage, de facto marriage and cohabitation cases, and interpretation of the word “wife”.
 The Court also raised a question on the entitlement of such women to maintenance.
-The opinion expressed was divergent in the interpretation of the word “wife” in Section 125 CrPC and, therefore, the matter was referred to a larger bench in the light of the protection of women from the Domestic Violence act, 2005.
+The opinion expressed was divergent in the interpretation of the word “wife” in Section 125 CrPC, and, therefore, the matter was referred to a larger bench in light of the protection of women from the Domestic Violence act, 2005.

-The Act gave a wide interpretation of the words “domestic abuse”, and “domestic relationship”, which included the live-in relationships and also entitled women to reliefs under it.
-In the instant case, the court opined that broad and expansive interpretation should be given to the term “wife” to include even those cases where the woman and men are living together as husband and wife for a reasonably long period of time.
+The Act gave a wide interpretation of the words “domestic abuse”, and “domestic relationship”, which included live-in relationships and also entitled women to relief under it.
+In the instant case, the court opined that broad and expansive interpretation should be given to the term “wife” to include even those cases where the woman and man are living together as husband and wife for a reasonably long period of time.
 Strict proof of marriage should not be a pre-condition for maintenance under Section 125 CrPC.

-According to Domestic Violence Act 2005, 2(q) of the Act defines the term respondent means any adult male person who is, or has been in a domestic relationship with the aggrieved person has to sort any relief under this act.
+According to Domestic Violence Act 2005, 2(q) of the Act defines, the term respondent means any adult male person who is, or has been in a domestic relationship with the aggrieved person has to sort any relief under this act.

 Provided that an aggrieved wife or female living in a relationship in the nature of a marriage may also file a complaint against a relative of the husband or the male partner.

-In the appeal of Sandhya, Manoj Wankhade v Manoj Bhimrao Wankhade (2011), the question wherein was whether the relative of the husband Under Section 2(q) of the protection of Women from Domestic Violence Act 2005 includes ‘females’?
-It was held by the Supreme Court that legislature never intended to exclude the female relatives from the ambit of complaint that could be made under the protection of women from domestic violence act.
-Though in the proviso to Section 2(q), the word “female” is not used restricted meaning cannot be given to the expression “relatives” nor it has been made to specify males only.
+In the appeal of Sandhya, Manoj Wankhade v Manoj Bhimrao Wankhade (2011), the question wherein was whether the relative of the husband Under Section 2(q) of the protection of Women from Domestic Violence Act 2005 includes ‘females’.
+It was held by the Supreme Court that the legislature never intended to exclude female relatives from the ambit of complaint that could be made under the protection of women from domestic violence act.
+Though in the proviso to Section 2(q), the word “female” is not used, restricted meaning cannot be given to the expression “relatives”, nor has it been made to specify males only.

 In a recent landmark verdict, Hiral Harsora v.
-Kusum Harsora (2016) the Supreme Court has widened the scope of the Domestic Violence Act by ordering the deletion of the words “Adult male” from it, paving the way for prosecution of women and even non-adults for subjecting a woman relative to violence and harassment.
-The apex court has ordered striking down of the two words from 2(q) of the domestic violence act 2005.
+Kusum Harsora (2016) the Supreme Court has widened the scope of the Domestic Violence Act by ordering the deletion of the words “Adult male” from it, paving the way for the prosecution of women and even non-adults for subjecting a woman relative to violence and harassment.
+The apex court has ordered the striking down of the two words from 2(q) of the domestic violence act 2005.

-The main challenging factor to the laws relating to domestic violence is that in the recent year it has witnessed ample cases that women are taking undue advantage of the provisions created for their benefit to prosecute their husband in-laws in false cases.
+The main challenging factor to the laws relating to domestic violence is that in the recent year it has witnessed ample cases that women are taking undue advantage of the provisions created for their benefit to prosecute their husband's in-laws in false cases.

 According to Section 498-A of the Indian Penal Code, 1860 –

-Whoever being the husband or relative of the husband of a woman, subjects such woman to cruelty shall be punished with imprisonment for a term which may extend to 3 years and shall also be liable to fine.
+Whoever being the husband or relative of the husband of a woman, subjects such woman to cruelty shall be punished with imprisonment for a term which may extend to 3 years and shall also be liable to a fine.

-The Abuse of this Section is rapidly increasing and the women often well educated know that this Section is both cognizable and non-bailable and impromptu works on the complaint of the woman placing the man behind bars.
+The Abuse of this Section is rapidly increasing, and the women, often well-educated, know that this Section is both cognizable and non-bailable and impromptu works on the complaint of the woman placing the man behind bars.
 Like in the case of Savitri Devi v.
 Ramesh Chandra & Ors (2003), the court held clearly that there were a misuse and exploitation of the provisions to such an extent that it was hitting at the foundation of marriage itself and proof to be not so good for the health of society at large.
 The court believed that authority and lawmakers had to review the situation and legal provisions to prevent such from taking place.